Francisjhacke/University-of-Ontario-Projects/README.md

 # University-of-Ontario-Projects
-A collection of some of my projects from Durham College in the Computer Programmer Analyst program.
+A collection of some of the projects I completed during my degree in Computer Science at the University of Ontario Institute of Technology.